Rubiksman78/MonikA.I/README.md

 ## :fire: Features

-- Allow Monika to finally see you through the webcam and react to your emotions
+- Allow Monika to finally see you through the webcam and react to your emotions (not supported on user version yet)
 - Speak without scripted text with Monika using the latest chatbots from Character AI or HuggingFace DialoGPT
-- Hear Monika speak with a Text to Speech module using extracts of voiced dialogues (still in development)
+- Hear Monika speak with a Text to Speech module using extracts of voiced dialogues
-- Gain affection points by talking with Monika, the more you make her feel positive emotions, the more she will love you.

 ![Character AI](images/image_1.png)